greenwoodad/nmrsync/README.md

 -i, --input                              Set input file (flag optional).

+-s, --skip (default 'both')              Set to 'period' to skip folders ending in period,
+                                         'dup' to skip case-insensitive duplicates, 'both'
+                                         to skip both and 'none' to skip none.

 -m, --manual (default n)                 Set to  to operate in manual mode (enter password
                                          instead of using SSH keys--not recommended).